Kids don’t always know how to cope with their big emotions. Learn how to talk to your child about feelings with these 8 techniques.

 5. Explain that feelings come and go

-Kids, however, don’t always understand this, and can feel stuck.
-Being so in-tuned to the present moment, imagining the future feeling better than the now can be hard for them.
+Kids, however, don’t always understand this, and might assume they’re stuck in this state, or wonder when it’ll end.
+They’re so in-tuned to the present moment that imagining a better feeling can be hard for them.

-That’s why it’s important to teach them that feelings come and go.
-Remind them of another time when they got through a difficult emotion, and how they managed to bounce back up.
-While the future isn’t always predictable, you can talk about how he’ll eventually cycle out of this difficult feeling.
+That’s why it’s important to teach your child that feelings come and go.
+Remind him of another time when he got through a difficult emotion, and how he managed to bounce back up.
+While the future isn’t always predictable, you can talk about how he’ll eventually cycle out of difficult ones.